sungnga/react-revents/README.md

   - In JSX:
     - In the Tab.Pane element, add a loading property and set it to loading state
       - `<Tab.Pane loading={loading}>`
-    - Now we can map over the profileEvents array and display each event in a Card component.
+    - Now we can map over the profileEvents array and display each event in a Semantic UI Card component.
 Map the profileEvents array inside the Card.Group element
       - The Card component will need a key property and set it to event.id.
 Also set the Link pathname to go to the EventDetailedPage
       - Set the category Image src to event.category
       - In the Card.Header element, set the content to event.title